gravitational/teleport/e/rfd/0003e-application-access-okta-integration.md

 #### Background synchronization

 The background synchronization process, which synchronizes all applications from Okta, is expected to run roughly every 2 minutes.
-This process wil translate Okta users, groups, and applications into their Teleport equivalents.
+This process wil translate Okta groups and applications into their Teleport equivalents.
 One thing to note here is that Okta does not support a watch API, so this synchronization process is necessarily poll based.